One Day as a Lion (EP)

-One Day as a Lion is the debut EP by One Day as a Lion, the musical duo consisting of Rage Against the Machine frontman Zack de la Rocha on vocals/keyboard and Jon Theodore, formerly of The Mars Volta, on drums.
+One Day as a Lion is the debut EP and only release by One Day as a Lion, the musical duo consisting of Rage Against the Machine frontman Zack de la Rocha on vocals/keyboard and Jon Theodore, formerly of The Mars Volta, on drums.
 The mixing for the album was done by Mario C.

 On July 16 the track "Wild International" was made available to stream on the band's MySpace page.
 It was also premiered by Los Angeles radio station KROQ as well as Australian radio station Triple J. The EP was released on July 18, 2008, in Australia and July 22, 2008, in the US.